As an Amazon Associate, I earn from qualifying purchases.

 Cons

-#8 – For Apple TV: Function101
+#8 – Best for Apple TV: Function101

 I recently had the opportunity to test the Function101 remote, designed specifically for Apple TV users, and review it for this blog.
 The Function101 remote offers a more traditional design with a straightforward button layout that many users may find familiar and easy to use.